Membership

 OntarioBiologics and BiosimilarsRisankizumabSkyrizi™Yes – L/UN/A

-Prince Edward IslandBiologics and BiosimilarsRisankizumabSkyrizi™Yes – S/AN/A
+Prince Edward IslandBiologics and BiosimilarsRisankizumabSkyrizi™Yes – S/A N/A

 QuebecBiologics and BiosimilarsRisankizumabSkyrizi™Yes – S/AN/A